Skip to main content

 New Rules for Michigan Small Businesses

-Barring a legislative solution, starting on February 21, 2025, all employers in the state of Michigan will be subject to new rules on minimum wage, paid sick leave, and tipped wages.
+Beginning February 21, 2025, all small businesses operating in the State of Michigan will be subject to new rules on minimum wage, paid sick leave, and tipped wage.

 Minimum Wage Increase